-All student in Years 7 to 9 study music weekly.
+All students in Years 7 to 9 study music weekly.
 They investigate a wide range of music, learning to perform and compose in a variety of styles.
-The students are taught to compose at the computer using ” Sibelius” and practically by using traditional instruments including their voices.
-There is the opportunity to have vocal and instrumental lessons during the school day.
-These are provided by Hertfordshire Music Service.
+The students are taught to compose at the computer using “Noteflight” and “Soundtrap”, and their practical performance work uses a range of instruments including ukuleles, keyboards, a variety of percussion instruments and their voices.

 Students are also encouraged to attend enrichment activities that occur after school.

 Topics covered will include: